Dr. Shannon Curry, PsyD, MSCP

 In her effort to improve the effectiveness and accessibility of therapeutic interventions, Dr. Curry has also developed a unique specialization in animal-assisted therapy.

 She is a certified therapy dog handler with the national Alliance of Therapy Dogs and has previously served on the Board of Directors for Hawaii State Hospital’s Animal Assisted Therapy Program and the Hawaii Canine Assistance Network (HI-CAN) service dog organization.
 Her own dog, Gunnar, is a trained and certified therapy dog through the Alliance of Therapy Dogs and can be spotted by her side or making the rounds at the Curry Psychology Group office.

 DR. CURRY’S CREDENTIALS

 Dr. Curry is licensed to practice psychology in both California (PSY-26449) and Hawaii (PSY-1404).

-Dr. Curry is an expert both in trauma and relationships.
-She has completed all three levels of advanced training in the Gottman Method of Couples Therapy and is a Gottman Bringing Baby Home Educator and Seven Principles of Marriage Workshop Leader.
+As one of the premier therapists in Newport Beach since 2013, Dr. Curry has worked in private practice while contracting with the Justice System and the Department of Defense.
+She has also pursued additional specialization in relationships and couples therapy, completing all three levels of advanced training in the Gottman Method of Couples Therapy and becoming a Gottman Bringing Baby Home Educator and Seven Principles of Marriage Workshop Leader.

-In addition to her education and training in psychology, Dr. Curry is one of a handful of psychologists in the country to have completed a postdoctoral Master of Science degree in Clinical Psychopharmacology (MSCP) for prescriptive authority in certain states and federal jurisdictions.
+In addition to her credentials in therapy and forensic evaluation, Dr. Curry is one of a handful of psychologists in the country to have completed a postdoctoral Master of Science degree in Clinical Psychopharmacology (MSCP) for prescriptive authority in certain states and federal jurisdictions.